 - Click the 3 dot More menu, and then turn on the Pro Passthrough option.

-- If you don't see the toggle, run Printer Head Setup and then return to this step.
+- If you don't see the toggle, or if you've recently installed a new print head, run Printer Head Setup and then return to this step.

 Once you've selected Pro Passthrough, you’ll see a zoomed-out image of the bed with a dashed line.